-The Investigation Division is mandated to examine and investigate cases of suspected fraud and corruption relating to the Council of Europe’s staff, funds, and resources.
+The Investigation Division is mandated to examine and investigate cases of suspected fraud, corruption, and/or other wrongdoing relating to the Council of Europe in accordance with its legal framework.

 An investigative process is a fact-finding process aimed at establishing whether wrongdoing, as defined in the Organisation’s legal framework, has occurred.
 It consists of gathering, securing, and examination of evidence aiming to establish facts substantiating or refuting allegations, and may consist of several stages (including initial consideration, preliminary assessment, and investigation).

 The process could consist of the following stages:

 Screening to determine whether allegations fall within the DIO’s mandate.

 2. Preliminary assessment